 Satanic Ritual Abuse

+When Nancy was eighteen she contracted a venereal disease and was no longer needed or wanted by the clan.
+She was tossed away like yesterday’s newspaper.
 In 2000, after eight years of therapy, Nancy's therapist sees a program on JonBenet's murder.
-The therapist is able to determine that Frank, the man Nancy has been telling her about, and the Frank in the Ramsey case, are father and son.
+The therapist is able to determine that Fleet, the man Nancy has been telling her about, and the Fleet in the Ramsey case, are father and son.
 The therapist talks Nancy into going to the Boulder police.

-The police interviewed Nancy and she was unable to recall with the accuracy that the police needed, the names, dates, and the location of events that occurred in her childhood.
+The police interviewed Nancy and she was unable to recall the dates and location of the abuse that occurred in her childhood.
 She would make an unreliable witness.
-The police determined that the events in California were unrelated to the events in Colorado.
+The police determined that the abuse in California is unrelated to the murder in Colorado.
 Nancy's story eventually leaked to the newspapers.
-People called her a publicity hound, others said she was a diseased drug addict and a liar.
+People called her a publicity hound.
+Others said she was a diseased drug addict and a liar.
 Again, Nancy was tossed away, this time by the public.

 Denver, Colorado, 1996

 A few days before Christmas there will be a very large party in Denver.
 This party is for the entire West Coast mob.
 The party is held at Christmas so that a large gathering would not attract attention.
 At this party, the goal is to grant every person their sexual gratification.
 If you like women, young women will be provided.
 If you like men, young men will be provided.
 If you prefer children, little boys and girls will be provided.